marinofelipe/marinofelipe/README.md

 You can also... <br>
 <a href="https://www.buymeacoffee.com/marinofelipe" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="60" width="217" style="height: 60px !important;width: 217px !important;" ></a>

-I also have an exciting app in the oven, that I'm cooking and plan to fully open-source soon 😆 🤞

 #### Some contribution stats 📊
 <a href="#"><img height="160px" src="https://github-readme-stats.vercel.app/api?username=marinofelipe&count_private=true&show_icons=true" /></a>